specificationeffectiveness/JSS/results/REPLICATION_PACKAGE.md

-# JSS – Replication Package
+# IST – Replication Package

-Replication package of the paper titled *"Assessing the Effectiveness of a Minimalist Specification Language for Java Runtime Behavior Verification"* submitted to the **Journal of Systems and Software (JSS)**.
+Replication package of the paper titled *"Assessing the Effectiveness of a Minimalist Specification Language for Java Runtime Behavior Verification"* submitted to the **Information and Software Technology (IST)**.

 This study has been designed, developed, and reported by the following investigators: